Subritt/flask-calculator-streamlit/README.md

 ### Basic Calculator

-This basic calculator covers the concept of creating a flask api, and streamlit for frontend.
+This basic calculator covers the concept of creating a `Flask api`, and `Streamlit` for the frontend, and deploying them in cloud using `CI/CD (Continuous Integration / Continuous Deployment)` concept.

 #### Technologies used:
 - `Flask` is used to handle the backend.
 Calculator (Addition, Subtraction, Multiplication, Division) logic is written on the backend.
 This API accepts a form data consisting of the following and returns a json output `result`.